Practical Tips for Living on a Canal Boat in Winter (And Why This Liveaboarder Loves It!)

 It's also important to look for spots with a good phone signal and internet access.
 If you need to call someone asap, it's no good finding that you're in a place with no service.

 Also, make sure that you don't neglect your supplies.
-And I'm not just talking food.
+And I'm not just talking about food.
 Think about things like matches, candles, batteries, an air horn, extra blankets and basically all the stuff that you might need to see through a winter.

 Top tip: Keep a bright torch because canal sides aren't lit.
 You'll find yourself wandering along in the pitch dark, and you don't want to fall in the canal, so a good torch is an essential bit of kit.